javierlopezdeancos/my-typescript-solid-examples/src/I.md

 # 💎 I OF SOLID (INTERFACE SEGREGATION PRINCIPLE)

-This principle suggests that “many client specific interfaces are better than one general interface”.
+This principle suggests that *“many client specific interfaces are better than one general interface”*.

 This is the first principle which is applied on interface, all the above three principles applies on classes.

 ## ❌ BAD EXAMPLE

 > As we can see in this example, Parrot not swim, the penguin not fly and the toucan can't swim.
+>
 > Client classes are depending on all methods from IBird that not use.

 ```ts